 Male pattern baldness is a common condition affecting about 50% of the male population worldwide.
-It is referred to as loss of hairs from scalp and is mostly hormonal, that is why it is also called as androgenic alopecia.
-Along with hormonal changes, a number of other factors lead to loss of hairs such as genetic and age.
-The hairs started getting thinner and finer until no more hair grows and already present hairs starts falling.
-When talking about hairs, a normal life cycle of hair is divided into three stages; anagen which is the phase during which a hair grows during which the roots of hairs are dividing rapidly, catagen in which the active growth of the hair ends and the telogen phase in which the hair falls.
+It is referred to as loss from scalp and is mostly hormonal, that is why it is also called as androgenic alopecia.
+Along with hormonal changes, a number of other factors lead to loss such as genetic and age.
+The hairs started getting thinner and finer until no more growth and already present hairs starts falling.
+A normal life cycle is divided into three stages; anagen which is the phase during which a these grow during which the roots are dividing rapidly, catagen in which the active growth ends and the telogen phase in which these fall.
 The normal time duration for anagen phase is 2-8 years, catagen phase is 2-3 weeks and telogen phase is almost 3 months.
-Baldness starts when the time duration of telogen phase is increased due to various factors and it results in the patterned baldness in male.
+Baldness starts when the time duration of telogen phase is increased due to various factors and it results in the pattern baldness in male.

 DHT Hormone and hair loss